-Today the letter W accounts for just under 2 percent of all English language writing, but thanks to the high frequency of words like was, will, with, were, which, would, who, what, where, when, and why, you can expect W to be the first letter of roughly one in every twenty of the words you use every day.
-And that’s without adding any of these to your vocabulary…
+Today, the letter W accounts for just under 2 percent of all English language writing, but thanks to the high frequency of words like was, will, with, were, which, would, who, what, where, when, and why, you can expect W to be the first letter of roughly one in every 20 of the words you use every day.
+And that’s without adding any of these to your vocabulary …

-…this old Tudor word for a “mischievous rogue,” according to the Oxford English Dictionary.
+Wag-pasty is an old Tudor word for a “mischievous rogue,” according to the Oxford English Dictionary (OED).

 The youngest or last-hatched bird in a brood is the wallydrag or wally-draigle.
 Figuratively, you can also use this one to mean a thin or meager-looking person, or as a nickname for someone who always appears shabbily or untidily dressed.

-An old 16th century dialect word that spread to the US in the 19th century, if you’re wamble-cropped then you’re sick to your stomach.
-As a verb, wamble means “to feel nauseated,” or, figuratively, “to turn over and over."
+An old 16th-century dialect word that spread to the U.S. in the 19th century, wamble-cropped means sick to your stomach.
+As a verb, wamble means “to feel nauseated,” or, figuratively, “to turn over and over.”

 A warday (pronounced so that “war” rhymes with “bar,” not “core”) is simply a weekday.
 The war– part is probably a contraction of “work.”

 The unassuming word warp might just be one of the most bizarrely useful words in the English language.
-As well as meaning “to bend or distort out of shape,” the OED lists another 30 different definitions of the verb warp, including “to put on or take off a garment hastily,” “to sprinkle or scatter something across a surface,” both “to fling open a gate” and “to open a door wide,” “to float through the air,” “to deflect or divert something from its usual route or course,” “to move or work slowly on your hands and knees,” and “to suddenly place someone in great distress.”
+In addition to meaning “to bend or distort out of shape,” the verb warp has a number of other definitions, including “to put on or take off a garment hastily,” “to sprinkle or scatter something across a surface,” both “to fling open a gate” and “to open a door wide,” “to float through the air,” “to deflect or divert something from its usual route or course,” “to move or work slowly on your hands and knees,” and “to suddenly place someone in great distress.”